ioannagkika/localization_simulator/README.md

 This is the code for the localization simulator.
 The simulator can work both in Windows and Linux.

-You can pull the Docker image by running the command: docker pull ioannagkika/localization_simulator:latest

-Next steps are:

 In Windows:
 - Install the VcXsrv Windows X Server (you can download it from here: https://sourceforge.net/projects/vcxsrv/).
 While installing, go with all the default settings, but do note to check “Disable access control”.